-Hückel's rule states that a planar, monocyclic compound is aromatic if it has a total of 4n + 2?-electrons, where n is a non-negative integer (n = 0, 1, 2, 3, ...).
-The rule is based on quantum mechanics, which shows that a molecule with this specific number of ?-electrons will have a fully conjugated Example: Benzene calization of electrons gives benzene its characteristic stability.
+Hückel's rule states that a planar, monocyclic compound is aromatic if it has a total of $4n + 2\pi$ -electrons, where n is a non-negative integer (n = 0, 1, 2, 3, ...).
+The rule is based on quantum mechanics, which shows that a molecule with this specific number of π -electrons will have a fully conjugated system that stabilizes the molecule.
+The simplest example is benzene (C_6H_6), which has six π -electrons (n = 1 in Hückel's formula) & is therefore aromatic.